Amazon appears to be down on Prime Day -- at least we have cute doggos

 All eyes in retail are on Amazon this Monday, and not just for good reasons.

-The world's largest e-commerce company kicked off its annual Prime Day sale today with a series of glitches that plagued its site and mobile app for over an hour in the US, according to visits from CNET staff and a host of reports on social media.
-According to DownDetector.com, outage reports spiked around noon PT -- just as Amazon Prime Day officially kicked off -- and appear to be hit hardest on Amazon.com in the US.
+The world's largest e-commerce company kicked off its annual Prime Day sale today with a series of glitches that plagued its site and mobile app for over an hour in the US, based on visits from CNET staff and a host of reports on social media.
+Outage reports spiked around noon PT, according to DownDetector.com, just as Amazon Prime Day officially kicked off.
+Amazon.com in the US appeared to be hit the hardest.
 Lesser issues were reported in parts of Canada, Mexico and Europe.

 As of 1 p.m.
-PT, a full hour into the sale, there appear to be a handful of errors on the site.
+PT, a full hour into the sale, there appeared to be a handful of errors on the site.
 The homepage was generally available, but errors were coming up at checkout, items in shopping carts were disappearing, mobile alerts were delayed, products searches were sometimes offering no results, and some shoppers were caught in a "Shop All Deals" loop.
-But, soon after, it appeared that the site is recovering, with the main Prime Day homepage becoming available.
+But, soon after, it appeared the site was recovering, with the main Prime Day homepage becoming available.

 When asked about the site running properly during the increased demand, Jamil Ghani, vice president of Prime international, earlier this month told CNET: "We feel prepared for what's to come."